 Some time ago I met Marie-France Roy on Social Media and found out that we have much in common.
 We both grew up with cats and we adore cats.
 We started travelling solo as young women in our 20s.
 Marie-France, at 29, made her first overseas trip to Europe in 1992.
-I went solo to Canada and US in 1993 on my first overseas trip.
+I went solo to Canada and the US in 1993 on my first overseas trip.
 I was 29 too!
-With no travel blogs, no Social Media, no smart phones, no digital cameras.
-A travel guide in our backpack and high in spirit we were off to see the world on our own. 🙂
+With no travel blogs, no Social Media, no smartphones, no digital cameras.
+A travel guide in our backpack and high in spirit we were off to see the world on our own.

 Today I am interviewing Marie-France to share her story and her insight about solo travel.